pink068/timeplayer/README.md

 Before playing the wav is runs a script file, if it exists, to set the transmitter frequency and power <br/> or run other commands.
 See below.

+On startup the program will set the radio to a defualt frequency and power, <br/>
+then look for 2500.txt to set the local startup settings<br />

 <br />
 One commnd on each line of the text file.<br/>
 if the text starts with a;<br />